bitcoin/bitcoin/doc/developer-notes.md

       not linking the other is confusing.
 Please avoid that.
 Moving functions from the `.h` to the `.cpp` should not result in build errors

+- Intentionally unused parameters should be unnamed.
+  Other intentionally unused entities should be marked with the `MAYBE_UNUSED` annotation.
+  This will suppress unused entities warnings for intentionally unused entities.
+  `MAYBE_UNUSED` is a project local equivalent to `[[maybe_unused]` (C++17).

+  - *Rationale*: Adding suppression annotations for intentionally unused entities allows us to enable warnings for the unintentional cases.
+These are the ones we want to fix.

 - Use the RAII (Resource Acquisition Is Initialization) paradigm where possible.
 For example by using `unique_ptr` for allocations in a function.